What You Consent to by Using Our Website

 Communications with Fret Dojo.
 Fret Dojo may receive Personally Identifiable Information when you send us an email message or otherwise contact us.

 Third Party websites.
 Fret Dojo may receive Personally Identifiable Information when you access or log-in to a third party website, e.g., Zoom.
 This may include the text and/or images of your Personally Identifiable Information available from the third party website.

 Surveys.
 Fret Dojo may receive Personally Identifiable Information when you provide information in response to a survey operated by us.

 Third Party Credit Card Processing.
-Fret Dojo provides you with the ability to pay for online courses, clubs and other services using a credit card through a third party payment processing service provider.
+Fret Dojo provides you with the ability to pay for online courses, membership programs and other services using a credit card through a third party payment processing service provider.
 Please note that our service provider – not Fret Dojo – collects and processes your credit card information.

 How We Use the Information

 Information Relating to Your Use of Our Website.
 We use information relating to your use of our website to build higher quality, more useful services by performing statistical analyses of the collective characteristics and behavior of our users, and by measuring demographics and interests regarding specific areas of our website.
 We may also use it for other business purposes, including ensuring the security of our services and our website.